Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

-In the $ljt$ channel one of the $W$ bosons decays into electron or muon plus a neutrino, while the other decays into two quarks.
+In the $ljt$ channel one of the $W$ bosons decays to yield a high energy electron or muon plus a neutrino, while the other decays into two quarks.
 The final state thus contains at least four jets in the event, two of which are $b$-jets, plus a high energy electron or muon and large \met .
 This final state has the advantage of a reasonable branching fraction while achieving a good signal-to-background ratio.
-The event selection begins as describes in Sec.~\ref{sec:evtsel}.
+The event selection begins as described in Sec.~\ref{sec:evtsel}.
 For the cross section analyses additional selection criteria are often applied.
-For example, the total transverse energy of the event, $H_{T} = \sum_{l} E_{T}^{l} + \sum_{j} E_{T}^{j} + \met $, where the sums are over all high energy leptons and jet, respectively, is required to be above some minimum.
+For example, the total transverse energy of the event, $H_{T} = \sum_{l} E_{T}^{\ell} + \sum_{\mrm{jet}} E_{T}^{\mrm{jet}} + \met $, where the sums are over all high energy leptons and jets, respectively, is required to be above some minimum.
 At this point, further enrichment of the selected sample in \ttbar\ events is achieved by applying either a multivariate discriminant using topological information or using $b$-jet identification.
-The topological information in the multivariate discriminate usually excludes any information explicitly related to $b$-jet identification.
-In this way the resulting cross section measurements make no assumption about the flavor of the quark in the $t\ra Wq$ decay.
+The topological information in the multivariate discriminate usually excludes any information explicitly related to $b$-jet identification and thus yields a cross section measurement that makes no assumption about the flavor of the quark in the $t\ra Wq$ decay.
 Experimentally the final event samples are split according to lepton flavor ($e$ or $\mu$), jet multiplicity (3 or $\ge$ 4 jets) and (if used) number of identified $b$-jets (0, 1 or $\ge$ 2) and treated separately.
 Events with $<3$ jets are used as background dominated control samples.